Milton Berle’s achievement is easiest to miss because it now looks primitive.

 Why he still matters

-Milton Berle matters because he was not only an entertainer.
-He was an early answer to a technological question.
+Milton Berle matters because he was an entertainer and an early answer to a technological question.

 What kind of performer could make a nation stare at television long enough for television to become normal?
 Berle was one answer.
 Loud, visual, relentless, corny, quick, often graceless, sometimes irresistible.
 He did not represent the highest artistic possibilities of the medium in every respect.
 He represented its first mass certainty that people would come back next week.